“Business as usual” – Interview with Markus Heidingsfelder on the Return of the ‘Lab-Leak Thesis’

 One thing is clear, the lab-leak discussion exacerbates the already existing tensions between the two superpowers.
 And that is not helpful for political decisions on how to contain the pandemic and prepare for similar emergencies in the future, because this needs to happen at the highest level – through talks between heads of state and government.

 However, as I already said, the world’s confidence in the claims of the US intelligence services is not particularly high.
-Should they after 90 days – counting: 85, 84, 83 – actually come to the conclusion that Wuhan is to blame, it will not be scientifically supported.
-This would mean that the USA would willingly leave the circle of reasonable people.
+Should they after 90 days – counting: 85, 84, 83 – actually come to the conclusion that Wuhan is to blame, they won’t get very far without science supporting it.
+And without this support, the USA would willingly leave the circle of reasonable people.
 Do they really want to take the chance, after they have only recently returned there?
 My thesis is that this is possible – but not very likely.

 AK: Thank you, Markus.
 We will follow up in 83 days.